elizabethcsw/CV/README.md

 ## Elizabeth Chan
 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/elizabeth-chan-7221b38b/)

 An energetic and ambitious **Full Stack Developer**, current working at [Healthera](https://healthera.co.uk/), a healthcare startup that facilitates prescriptions, medication reminder and communication between patients, pharmacies, surgeries and doctors in the UK.
-Core member of the development team and main responsibilities include web development (frontend: React and AngularJS; backend: Node), continuous integration deployment (Jenkins and AWS) and project management.
+Core member of the development team.
+Responsibilities include web development (frontend: React and AngularJS; backend: Node), continuous integration deployment (Jenkins and AWS) and project management.
 Ultimate goal is to become a technology entrepreneur and get involved in improving the healthcare system in China.

-After graduating from Cambridge University with a BA and MA in Economics, I spent three years working in finance as a Management Trainee at the Hong Kong Stock Exchange.
-Between leaving my job and now, I have spent four months learning to code at Makers Academy, a 16-week highly intensive software development bootcamp in London.
+After graduating from Cambridge University with a BA and MA in Economics, I spent three years working in finance as a Management Trainee and then Associate at the Hong Kong Stock Exchange.
+I eventually realised that I really wanted to build products that would improve people's experience in healthcare.
+I resigned in June 2017 and joined Makers Academy in July 2017, a 16-week highly intensive software development bootcamp in London.
+Straight after graduating from Makers Academy, I was recruited to Healthera, where I build amasing healthcare products with a team of six developers now.

+Because of my previous experiences, I work well with the business team as well as the web and mobile development team.
 I speak Mandarin, Cantonese and English fluently, and have extensive experiences working in multi-lingual environments.

-**Tech Skills** : Swift, Javascript, Node.js, Express, jQuery, Jasmine, Mocha, Chai, Istanbul, Karma, Ruby, Rails, Sinatra, Rspec, Capybara, PostgreSQL, Realm, HTML, CSS, Bootstrap
+**Tech Skills** : Javascript, React, AngularJS, Node.js, Express, jQuery, Jasmine, Mocha, Chai, Istanbul, Karma, Ruby, Rails, Sinatra, Rspec, Capybara, Swift, Cassandra, PostgreSQL, Realm, ElasticSearch, HTML, CSS, Bootstrap

 ## Projects
 For a complete list, see my [GitHub](https://github.com/elizabethcsw?tab=repositories).
 Due to business reasons, full-fledged application developed in my current role at Healthera will not be listed.
 Please contact me via Github or LinkedIn for a demo of the latest products I built.